 People who spend less on housing can afford to spend more on groceries, clothing, health care, and other necessities.
 They can save more for emergencies, major purchases like cars, and education.
 They are less likely to suffer the stress of being evicted from their homes because of problems paying the rent.
 Their households enjoy greater economic stability, and this often leads to greater job stability.
 Businesses benefit from a more dependable and stable work force with lower turnover and reduced costs from training new employees.

 The rental housing market has become very competitive, with more families and individuals competing for fewer and fewer vacant apartments.
 The tight market has also spurred investors to purchase naturally occurring affordable housing properties, remodel and re-lease them at a higher rent amount, which may displace the current residents.
 While investment in these units is encouraged, balancing investment in the property with limiting the displacement of the existing residents is key.

 Bloomington is fully developed, with little land remaining for new housing development.
 To meet future housing demand, Bloomington will need to maintain the quality of its older housing stock, seek out opportunities to create new housing that expands lifestyle choices, and ensure that people of all income levels have opportunities to live here.

-More information about the ordinance and the background studies used to developed this ordinance are below:
+Information about the ordinance and the background studies used to developed this ordinance: